untitled-team-101/Whiteboard/CONTRIBUTING.md

 - When you're submitting a PR for a UI-related issue, it would be really awesome if you add a screenshot of your change or a link to a deployment where it can be tested out along with your PR.
 It makes it very easy for the reviewers and you'll also get reviews quicker.

+- Please don't create a PR without an issue.
+You can create a issue if you find any.

 - Please read our [Code of Conduct](./CODE_OF_CONDUCT.md).